explainers-by-googlers/cross-origin-storage/README.md

 ### Hashing

 COS relies on the same hashing algorithm to be used for all resources.
-It's not possible to mix hashing algorithms, since, without access to the original file, there's no way to verify if a hash generated with hashing algorithm A corresponds to a hash generated with hashing algorithm B. The used hashing algorithm is encoded in the hash as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.
+It's not possible to mix hashing algorithms, since, without access to the original file, there's no way to verify if a hash generated with hashing _algorithm&nbsp;A_ corresponds to a hash generated with hashing _algorithm&nbsp;B_.
+The used hashing algorithm is encoded in the hash as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.

 ```
 SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4